 Transfer agreements existing with the University of Hawai'i at Hilo and University of Hawai'i at Manoa allow interested and qualified associate degree nursing graduates to pursue a Bachelor of Science in Nursing at UHH or UHM.

 Hawai’i CC does not discriminate in its educational programs, activities and employment on the basis of race, color, national or ethnic origin, ancestry, age, religion or religious creed, disability or handicap, sex or gender, gender identity and/or expression (including a transgender identity), sexual orientation, military or veteran status, genetic information, or any other characteristic protected under applicable federal, state or local law.
 Retaliation is also prohibited.
 For inquiries or complaints concerning our non-discrimination policies, please contact: Disabilities Counselor (808-934-2725, Bldg.
-388-Room 106), Vice Chancellor for Student Affairs & Section 504 Coordinator (808-934-2509, Bldg.
-378) and/or Vice Chancellor for Administrative Affairs & Title IX Coordinator, (808-934-2508, Bldg.
+388-Room 106) or Vice Chancellor for Student Affairs, Title IX and Section 504 Coordinator (808-934-2509, Bldg.
 378).

 Beginning July 1, 2011, the US Department of Education began requiring colleges to disclose a variety of information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation".
 We hope that this information is helpful to our current students and to prospective students as they make their career and educational choices.